minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

       - **GetHandler:** this method is used to get the request from client.
       - **PostHandler:**  this method is used to response to client.
 ### 5.3.
 Presentation Tier
-* The presentation tier includes :  user interface, method.
+* The presentation tier includes :  user interface, class.
   **User Interface:**
     -This part is used to initialize the user interface of the application: